How to Become a Pro Scriptwriter

 Scripts aren’t always easy to find and it can be time consuming collating a lot together.
 We have a suite with over 1,000 produced scripts to download, bursting with the great and good of scripts to learn from.

-Reading plays is also a fantastic way of learning about writing.
+In addition, reading plays is also a fantastic way of learning about writing.

 Whilst there are certainly technical aspects that are different in writing plays and writing scripts, plays can be invaluably instructive on basic elements like dialogue, character and story structure.